Author

 Jeremy Belknap

-Jeremy Belknap (1744–1798) was an American Congregational minister and historian whose theological writings, including his notable *Election Sermon*, reflected the intellectual currents of late eighteenth-century New England Protestantism and its engagement with Revolutionary-era political thought.
-As both a clergyman and pioneering historian, Belknap synthesized religious doctrine with historical inquiry, contributing significantly to the development of American ecclesiastical historiography during the early republic.
-His sermons and historical works exemplified the Congregationalist tradition's effort to articulate a theological vision compatible with emerging democratic principles and American national identity.
+Jeremy Belknap (1744–1798) was an American Congregationalist minister and historian whose theological writings, including his notable *Election Sermon*, reflected the intellectual currents of late eighteenth-century New England Protestantism and its engagement with Revolutionary-era political thought.
+As both a clergyman and founding member of the Massachusetts Historical Society, Belknap exemplified the scholarly minister of the early American republic, synthesizing religious doctrine with historical inquiry.
+His sermonic and historical works contributed significantly to the development of American ecclesiastical historiography and the articulation of Protestant theology during the nation's formative period.

 Works in the Library